dndnnd234r/log-archive-tool-roadmap.sh/README.md

-# log-archive-tool-roadmap.sh
+# Log Archive Tool

-A beginner project made by roadmap.sh on the Linux Roadmap
+A beginner project made by roadmap.sh based on one of the projects from the Linux Roadmap

 Inside the file there are step-by-step explanations on how each part works